ji8sw/TogetherMake/README.md

 # To-Do
 This project has a lot of to-do's as it was literally just created.

-- Improve controls: stop camera jumping to center
+- Controls: stop camera jumping to center
-- Safety (client): ensure vertices exist before accessing with them
-- Safety (server): ensure peers are registered players when recieving packets
-- Safety (server): password requirements
+- Controls: Un-do/Re-do (done by storing vertex movement changes)
+- Misc: server configuration file (for password)